 William Threipland Baxter

 This scholar and teacher of international renown wove together accounting, economics and business history in a long and influential career.
-He was born in Grimsby, England in 1906, where fishing dominated the local economy and engaged both his father and paternal grandfather.
+William Threipland Baxter was born in Grimsby, England on July 27, 1906, where fishing dominated the local economy and engaged both his father and paternal grandfather.
 When he was but three years of age, his father died.
 After a few years, his mother moved to Edinburgh to be nearer her family and friends and to give her only child access to a better education.
 He attended George Watson's College which was noted for thorough instruction in English, Latin, and French grammar and a strict discipline maintained with the aid of a leather strap or "tawse."

 Upon entering the University of Edinburgh, he earned the Bachelor of Commerce degree and the Chartered Accountant's credential simultaneously in five years and took particular pleasure in the university's debating societies.
 The CA preparation included an apprenticeship in the offices of the Scott-Moncrieff, Thomson and Shiells accounting firm in Edinburgh as well as a series of correspondence or "postal" courses and evening classes offered by the Edinburgh Society of Accountants.
 He passed his final examination for the B.Com in 1929 and joined the office of Graham, Smart and Annan in Edinburgh, Annan being the University professor of accounting.
 In the following year, he qualified as a Chartered Accountant and became a member of the Institute of Chartered Accountants of Scotland.